bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:52:43

 I think you're prematurely optimizing it.
-There's one, There used to be only one maintainer up until like a year ago when a second was added, which I don't think they're being completely overwhelmed by the number of new BIP requests coming in.
+There's one, There used to be only one maintainer up until like a year ago when a second was added, so I don't think they're being completely overwhelmed by the number of new BIP requests coming in.

 NVK: 00:52:57

-Right.
-But people are also scared.
+Right, But people are also scared.
-I've met enough people that had very interesting ideas that I believe should be BIPs.
+I've met enough people who had very interesting ideas that I believe should be BIPs.
 They just don't do it because everybody is terrified of having to deal with it, right?

 Sjors Provoost: 00:53:07